kevgathuku/top40-rb/README.md

 ## Usage

-`ruby top40`          - Displays the top 10 songs in the current UK Top 40 Charts
+`ruby top40.rb`                  - Displays the top 10 songs in the current UK Top 40 Charts
-`ruby top40 N`        - Displays the top `N` songs in the current UK Top 40 Charts i.e. up to a limit of 40
+`ruby top40.rb -n NUM`           - Displays the top `NUM` songs in the current UK Top 40 Charts
+                                   i.e. up to a limit of 40
-`ruby top40 N links`  - Displays the top `N` songs in the charts along with their Youtube links
+`ruby top40 --links`   - Displays the top 10 songs in the charts along with their Youtube links `ruby top40.rb -n NUM --links`   - Displays the top `NUM` songs in the charts along with their Youtube links

 ## Why